Entry/Exit System (ees)

 What is the EES?

-The EU will be introducing the Entry/Exit System (EES) in November 2024, which is an automated IT system for registering non-EU nationals, both short-stay visa holders and visa exempt travellers, each time they cross a border in or out of the EU/Schengen area.
+The EU will be introducing the Entry/Exit System (EES) in 2025 (date to be confirmed), which is an automated IT system for registering non-EU nationals, both short-stay visa holders and visa exempt travellers, each time they cross a border in or out of the EU/Schengen area.

 The system will register the person's name, type of the travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit, in full respect of fundamental rights and data protection.